Key steps for TEDx sponsorship

 - Review the TEDx sponsorship rules.

-- Think about local businesses that would be a good match for your event.
+- Brainstorm potential local sponsors that might be a good match for your event.

 TED's approach to sponsorship